Deputy PM Winston Peters heading back to court, claiming to now know who leaked his pension details

 Bennett was not impressed by Peters' decision to appeal.

-"I think Winston Peters has wasted enough of taxpayers' money on court cases where he has no proven evidence and he should move one."
+"I think Winston Peters has wasted enough of taxpayers' money on court cases where he has no proven evidence and he should move on."

 She believes the Crown should pursue costs against Peters.
 "They need to otherwise anyone could take a case against public servants and their ministers and even though they have got no proven evidence, there is no repercussions for them spending well over $1 million of taxpayers' money."